xhua314-westfish/cable-robot-research/CURRENT_STATE.md

 ## 4. Current CASPR Model

+Status: Basic planar model understood

-Current example:
+Current model:

 Planar XY cable robot

-Degrees of freedom:

-q = [x, y, theta]

-Number of cables:

-4
+4 cables

-Anchor points:

-A1 = [0, 0]

-A2 = [1, 0]

-A3 = [1, 1]

-A4 = [0, 1]

-The platform reference point is currently:

-P = [0.5, 0.5]
+Platform DOF: q=[x,y,θ]

-The platform attachment points are defined in the local coordinate system.
+Platform attachment points defined in local coordinates Cable anchor points defined in world coordinates

+CASPR has been used mainly to understand:

+model structure
+coordinate systems
+cable geometry
+platform motion
+trajectory configuration

+The current focus is shifting from CASPR model setup to understanding the underlying cable-robot kinematics mathematically and implementing them independently in MATLAB.

 ---

 ## 5. Current MATLAB Practice

-A basic MATLAB implementation has been developed to calculate:
+A MATLAB simulation has been independently implemented to:

-1. attachment points in world coordinates
-2. cable vectors
-3. cable lengths
-4. unit cable direction vectors
-5. cable moment contributions
-6. wrench matrix
+rotate the platform from 0° to 360° transform attachment points from local to world coordinates calculate cable vectors calculate cable lengths plot cable length versus platform rotation

-Current implementation is still being refined.
+Current implementation uses:

+for loops
+matrices
+3-D arrays
+squeeze()
+basic plotting

+The next MATLAB step is to calculate cable velocity and the cable Jacobian.

 ---